School Trust Lands - Projects

 The DNR’s website will be continually updated with more information on the progress of the land transactions between state and federal partners.

-How has the State and the federal government engaged with Tribal Nations in northern Minnesota?
+How has the state and the federal government engaged with Tribal Nations in northern Minnesota?

 Resources